MAIF/react-forms/README.md

 - **rawValues**: the actual value of antire form
 - **value**: the actual value of the actual entry
 - **error**: the error of the entry (undefined if there is no error)
-- **informations**: an object to get informations about the actual entry (path, index and parent informations)
+- **informations**: an object to get informations about the actual entry (path, key, index and parent informations)
 - **getValue**: a function to get value of a form entry